Bl4ZIE/Recipe-Finder/README.md

+# Recipe-Finder
+ A simple recipe search application built with React that uses TheMealDB API to fetch and display recipes.
+Users can search for meals by ingredient, view meal details, ingredients, measurements, and step-by-step cooking instructions.

+# Functionality
+ Search Recipes by Ingredient – Enter any ingredient to find related meals.

+ Recipe Thumbnails – Display images of meals in the search results.

+ Detailed Recipe View – Click on a recipe to see:

+Meal image

+Name, category, and cuisine (area)

+Ingredients + measurements

+Step-by-step cooking instructions

+Responsive UI – Works on desktop and mobile.

+#Folderstructure
+src/
+├── components/
+│   ├── SearchBar.jsx
+│   ├── RecipeCard.jsx
+│   └── ReceipieDetails.jsx
+├── App.jsx
+├── main.jsx
+├── index.css

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.